PoisotLab/ms_network_prediction/manuscript.md

 between these multiple forms of interactions is that *at least* one of the species is affected by the interaction, this can be either positively or negatively [@Morales-Castilla2015InfBio].

-Inyeractions can be representad as graphs, where each species is represented as a node and each interaction as an edge [@Delmas2018AnaEco, @Pascual2006EcoNet], and the value/form an edge takes is a representation of the interaction.
-When using a matrix format we can construct them in such a way as to represent different interaction structures, namely bipartite networks where we have two interacting species guilds and have one guild be represented by rows and the other by columns e.g. hosts and parasites, k-partite networks which can serve as a way to integrate various bipartite networks e.g. parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes], or we can use unipartite networks where each species *appears* twice - both as a row and column species.
-For a presence/absence interaction network, the matrix is filled with 1 and 0 representing an interaction and an absence of interaction respectively [@Dunne2006NetStr].
+Interactions can be representad as graphs, where each species is represented as a node and each interaction as an edge
+[@Delmas2018AnaEco, @Pascual2006EcoNet], and the value/form an edge takes is a representation of the interaction.
+Using a matrix format we can construct interaction networks in using 1s and 0s to represent the presence or absence of interaction respectively [@Dunne2006NetStr].

-The representation of species interactions or interaction networks in the form of graphs and matrices is quite effective for their description and analysis.
-It allows the calculation of many network properties (particularly pertaining to structure), some of which can even be use to help the prediction of further interactions, by for example applying a constraint on the possible number of links based on the number of species present [@MacDonald2020RevLin].
+This allows for the calculation of many network properties (particularly pertaining to structure), with different ways being used so as to represent different interaction types
+including:

+* *unipartite networks:* where each species *appears* twice - both as a row and column species, these are typically used to represent foodwebs
+* *bipartite networks:* where we have two interacting species guilds and have one guild be represented by rows and the other by columns, these are typically used for paiewaise interactions *e.g.* hosts and parasites,
+* *k-partite networks:* serve as a way to integrate various bipartite networks e.g. parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes].

 #### What does interaction strength mean?